 Los Angeles deputies search for stolen hearse with body inside

-Authorities in Southern California are searching for a suspect who stole a hearse with a body inside from a church parking lot in Pasadena Wednesday evening.
+Authorities in Southern California are searching for a suspect who stole a hearse with a woman's body inside from a church parking lot in Pasadena Wednesday evening.

 “Out of all the bad decisions you have made, at least make one good one & bring back the deceased person & casket,” the Los Angeles County Sheriff’s Department tweeted to the suspect who stole the Black Lincoln Navigator.

-The hearse was stolen from Saint Anthony's Church on Rosemead Boulevard just after 8 p.m., FOX 11 reported.
+The hearse was stolen from Saint Anthony's Greek Orthodox Church on Rosemead Boulevard just after 8 p.m. while the mortician was bringing a second body that was in the vehicle into the church.

+The church was holding an unconnected prayer service called a Trisagion, preceding a funeral Thursday morning, at the time.

 CLICK HERE TO GET THE FOX NEWS APP